shichao-an/notes/docs/roadmap/index.md

 * Networks
 * System Programming

-#### Proof of Concept
+#### Motives and Actions

+##### **Linux Kernel**

+> I'm interested in Linux and it's useful to learn the internals of the Linux kernel.

+I have read the majority of LKD; I need to read the rest of the chapters.

+##### **System Administration**

+> System administration and performance optimization is extremely relevant to my job.

+I will read SPEC.

 ##### **System Programming**

-* **Motive**: I'm highly interested in UNIX system programming, and have read most chapters of APUE and a few chapters of UNP, but lack hands-on programming experience.
+> I'm highly interested in UNIX system programming, and have read most chapters of APUE and a few chapters of UNP, but lack hands-on programming experience.

-* **Action**: I will keep reading the remaining essential chapters of APUE and UNP, and start reading LSP and TLPI, which provide more entensive and in-depth knowledge.
+I will keep reading the remaining major chapters of APUE and UNP, and start reading LSP and TLPI, which provide more entensive and in-depth knowledge.

 ##### **Go and Ruby**

-* **Motive**: I think that Go is a well-designed, modern language for system programming, and that Ruby is handy and commonly-used in DevOps.
+> I believe that Go is a well-designed, modern language for system programming, and that Ruby is handy and commonly-used in DevOps.

-* **Action**: I will read GOPL and TWGR as the stepping stones to these languages.
+I will read GOPL and TWGR as the stepping stones to these languages.

+##### **C**

+> C is the foundation language of the UNIX systems and is essential for kernel development and system programming.

+I will read CSN to brush up concepts and learn PIC for some basic development techniques.

+##### **Python**

+> I have some experience with Python, but still need to learn in-depth knowledge and advanced usage.

+I will read PER for extensive coverage.

+##### **Networks and Security**

+> I'm fairly interested in computer networks and security, but lack a lot of knowledge in the related fields, such as TCP/IP and cryptography.

+For networks, I have read some chapters of TCPv1, so I need to continue reading it, along with TCPIP as a supplement and reference.
+To learn cryptography, I will read CNSPP.

+#### Pros and Cons of Notes

 ### Catalog

-#### Programming Languages <small>(4)</small>
+#### Programming Languages <small>(5)</small>

 ##### **C**